project-slippi/Ishiiruka/Externals/SlippiRustExtensions/jukebox/README.md

 ## How it works

-When a `Jukebox` instance is created, it scans the iso for music files and stores their locations + file sizes in a hashmap.
+When a `Jukebox` instance is created (generally from an EXI Device), it scans the iso for music files and stores their locations + file sizes in a hashmap.

 Two child threads are immediately spawned: `JukeboxMessageDispatcher` and `JukeboxMusicPlayer`.
 Together these threads form an event loop.